sebastianczech/k8s-oci/README.md

 * Terraform to provision infrastructure
 * Ansible to configure compute instances and setup K8s cluster

-Moreover there was prepared
+Moreover there were prepared:
-* Python application deployed by pipeline in created K8s cluster
+* Python application, which can be deployed in created K8s cluster
-* GitHub Actions for CI/CD pipeline
+* GitHub Actions to automate build process
 * Helm charts used to deployed application

 For future there are plans to extend repository by adding:
 * Extended pipeline with automated tests
+* Add GitHub Actions to configure infrastructure
 * Integration with AWS services

 ## Overall design